 Best Overall – Marcy Onyx B80 Upright Exercise Bike

 Best Value – Circuit Fitness AMZ-948BK Club Revolution Cycle

 Last but by no means least is the cross-trainer.
 This is another that speaks for itself, but cross trainers are awesome for calorie burn, especially.
 Because they use so many muscles and with so little impact, they’re almost silent, effective, and with variable resistance, they can still be an awesome way to help build some muscle and burn some calories.
 That’s the staple of cardio exercise and toning up.

 Best Overall – Spirit Fitness XE295 Elliptical Cross Trainer

 Best Value – Marcy Azure El1016 Elliptical Cross Trainer

 Other than machines, you have other options to keep in mind as well.
 For the best cardio workouts, even if they aren’t the focus, there are still small bits of kit you can buy.
 Mats, for example, are great for bodyweight exercises, stretches and general aerobics.
 Skipping ropes offer some awesome cardio exercise, and so do things like resistance bands for the best of both worlds.

-If you want a middle ground of strength training and cardio exercise, there's a whole other side of things that we haven't even touched yet too, and that's boxing.
-Boxing is up there with the best calorie-burning exercises in existence if you really work hard, and it can be an awesome way to build muscle, coordination, burn calories, and get a generally incredible workout.
+If you want a middle ground between strength training and cardio exercise, there’s a whole other side of things that we haven’t even touched yet, and that’s boxing.
+Boxing is up there with the best calorie-burning exercises in existence if you really work hard, and it can be an awesome way to build muscle, and coordination, burn calories, and get a generally incredible workout.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.